-Xbox Scorpio: Everything you need to know about the "4K Xbox" known as Project Scorpio, including all the news, specs, rumours, performance, price and release date.
+Xbox Scorpio: Everything you need to know about Microsoft's "4K Xbox" – known as Project Scorpio – including all the news, specs, rumours, performance, price and release date.

-Microsoft has changed the rules of traditional console cycles with Project Scorpio.
-First teased at E3, the console features more powerful hardware and "seamless" software.
+Microsoft has ripped up the rule book for traditional console cycles with Project Scorpio.
+First teased at E3 2016, the console features more powerful hardware and "seamless" software.
 Scorpio marks a new beginning for Microsoft's role in the gaming space.

-The Xbox One S, on the other hand, provides an smaller, more incremental upgrade, bringing HDR gaming and 4K entertainment thanks to its 4K Blu-ray player.
+The Xbox One S, on the other hand is a smaller, more incremental upgrade, bringing HDR gaming and 4K entertainment thanks to its 4K Blu-ray player.
 In a nutshell, it's a smaller, prettier and more efficient Xbox One.

 So, should you wait for Scorpio?
 Here's everything we know so far...